mindtheworld/MyTest/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

-## Notes during refactoring:
-- Check solution files.
-- Move out Item into its own class.
-(Not allowed to touch)
-- Tidy up a bit in Main.
-- Before touching main business logic, analysing the code by writing unit tests.
-(Build a safety net)
-- Based on unit tests, doing code refactoring.
--- Introducing IOperation interface and NormalItem class to manage the most common scenario.
--- Other speical classes are derived from NormalItem, override UpdateQuality method to meet the requirments.

-## Todo:
-- Logging?